Ally logo. Go to Ally.com

 Private mortgage insurance

 If you make a down payment of less than 20%, your lender might require you to get private mortgage insurance.
-Your rates will likely be 0.4% to 1.5% of the original loan amount annually.
+Your rates will likely be 0.2% to 2% of the original loan amount annually.

 Homeowner association dues